 It is estimated that in 60 to 75 percent of breast cancer cases, patients will undergo a lumpectomy procedure as their initial treatment versus mastectomy, which involves the removal of the whole breastiii.
 Lumpectomy in combination with radiation therapy is as effective in combating breast cancer as mastectomy, as long as no cancer cells are present on the rim or edge of the removed tissue, also known as “clean margins.”
 Research shows there is no significant difference in overall survival between the two procedures;iv however, if there is cancer at the edge, or a “positive margin,” the risk of recurrence increases significantly.

 Following a lumpectomy, surgeons will send the removed tissue to the pathology lab where it is analyzed for cancer on the margin.
 This is critical information because if there is cancer present on the edges of the removed tissue, there is a possibility that cancer still remains in the breast.
 Once a tissue sample is sent to pathology for analysis, it can take approximately one week or more to receive the lab results that determine if the patient must undergo a repeat surgery.

 Inability to know if all cancerous cells have been removed from the breast during the initial lumpectomy procedure results in repeat surgery rates ranging from 30 to 60%.

-Dune Medical Devices was founded in 2002 by Dr. Dan Hashimshony to realize the extraordinary medical potential of its proprietary tissue characterization technology.
+Dilon Devices was founded in 2002 by Dr. Dan Hashimshony to realize the extraordinary medical potential of its proprietary tissue characterization technology.
 Offering surgeons and radiologists the real time ability to identify cancerous tissues and react immediately, this technology holds the promise for a broad range of surgical and diagnostic applications.
-Dune Medical Devices is a privately held company financed by Apax Partners since 2004.
+Dilon Devices is a privately held company financed by Apax Partners since 2004.
 It has offices in the U.S., Israel, Germany and Switzerland.